 Welcome to our INSTRUMENT CORNER!

-Learn about some of the instruments from all over the world that make up the Vancouver Inter-Cultural Orchestra:
+This is where you can learn about some of the instruments from all over the world that make up the Vancouver Inter-Cultural Orchestra.

 Kamanche ~ four-stringed bowed instrument common in Iran (Persian Music) and in other Middle Eastern and Arabic traditions.
 It has a resonance box made of hardwood, such as walnut, which is covered with a very thin skin (commonly used membranes include goat, sheep or fish skin).
 Its wooden bridge is curved to allow for the bowing of separate strings.
 The neck, also made of a very hard wood, is attached to the resonance box, and has pegs at the top end to tune the strings.
 At the bottom end there is a spike, which is used to hold the instrument upright as it is played.

 Koto ~ a Japanese stringed musical instrument derived from the Chinese zheng, and similar to the Mongolian yatga, the Korean gayageum, and the Vietnamese đàn tranh.
 The koto is the national instrument of Japan.
 Koto are about 180 centimetres (71 in) length, and made from kiri wood (Paulownia tomentosa).
 They have 13 strings that are usually strung over 13 movable bridges along the width of the instrument.
 There is also a 17-string variant.
 Players can adjust the string pitches by moving the white bridges before playing.
 To play the instrument, the strings are plucked using three finger picks (thumb, index finger, and middle finger).